 Part of the Werribee campus redevelopment and home to the Melbourne Veterinary School, the Learning and Teaching building is a five-storey facility for veterinary preclinical and clinical training and education.
 Completed in 2017, its key sustainability features include:

 The Stables, Southbank

-Completed in early 2018, it was the first University building to receive a Design and As Built accreditation in December 2019.
+Completed in early 2018, it was the first University building to receive a Design and As Built accreditation in December 2019, and demonstrates the University's commitment to conservation and restoration of historic buildings and environment sustainability.
 Its sustainable features include: